 As Donella Meadows outlines in her seminal work on systems theory – the two most effective levers of change are the goal and the paradigm.

 So in addition to questioning growth as a societal goal, we wish to explore what role might there be for our sector – not only in rethinking and restating our own value – but in supporting a cultural shift, a shift in paradigm, from a system predicated on growth to one predicated on a thriving planet both now and for the future?

-This investigation will form part of our No Going Back conversation series and Peer Learning Programme.
 For more news of this and other events from Happy Museum do sign up for our newsletter at the link above.

 This piece is adapted from a provocation by our Director, Hilary Jennings, at a Centre For Cultural Value session Why do we evaluate our work and who do we do it for?